Knowledge and resources to improve educational outcomes for students requiring multi agency support for mental health and well-being.

 - Journal article 2 intends to describe the contribution of childhood adversity to risk of health service use for mental health, self-harm or suicide-related reasons in school age children.

 - Journal article 3 will describe the contribution of health service use for mental health, self-harm or suicide-related reasons, and childhood adversity on attainment of educational outcomes across primary and high school.

 - A public report will be developed from the research outlining the findings and implications for use by policymakers in government departments, school principals, student welfare staff, school-link coordinators, caseworkers and clinicians working with students in school and health settings.

 - An evidence to action note, focusing on enhancing practice for this group of students, will be developed for use by school principals, student welfare staff, school-link coordinators, caseworkers and clinicians working with students in school and health setting.

 - A webinar will be developed for school principals, student welfare staff, school-link coordinators, caseworkers and clinicians working with students in school and health settings to disseminate the research findings and inform clinical applications.
 This webinar will be recorded and made publicly available via the University of Wollongong’s website.

 - The study protocol was finalised, describing research aims and objectives, data analysis plan and data linkage flowchart.
-A literature review was conducted and a manuscript outlining the research protocol has been submitted for publication in BMC Psychiatry.
+A literature review was conducted and a manuscript outlining the research protocol has been submitted for publication.

 - Data custodian approvals have been obtained from all agencies.